-In its OIP, the licensee stated that its strategy for SAWA assumes loss of reactor injection at the onset of the event.
+In its OIP, the licensee stated that their strategy for SAWA assumes loss of reactor injection at the onset of the event.
 The SAWA capability will be available within 8 hours and will use existing and portable equipment.
-The OIP also noted that the SAWA flow path includes methods to minimize exposure of personnel to radioactive liquids, gases and potentially flammable conditions by inclusion of backflow prevention.
-The check valve is integral with the pump skid and will close and prevent leakage when the SAWA pump is secured.
-The RHR LPCI system injection mode has an installed emergency core cooling system (ECCS) check valve qualified for severe accident conditions to prevent reverse flow from the RPV.
+The OIP also noted that the SAWA flow path includes methods to minimize exposure of personnel to radioactive liquids, gases, and potentially flammable conditions by inclusion of backflow prevention.
+Specifically, the BSEP SAWA injection flow path utilizes the RWCU and the main feedwater system to add water to the RPV.
+The OIP states that the main feedwater containment isolation check valves prevent any backflow from the RPV to the SAWA connection.

 As part of SAWA operation, the OIP described the SAWA actions that will be required for the first 24 hours and coping details for greater than 24 hours of operation.
 The OIP indicated that SAWA operation is the same for the full period of sustained operation.
-The SAWA system shall be capable of providing a RPV injection rate of 500 gpm within 8 hours of a loss of all RPV injection following an ELAP/Severe Accident.
-The SAWA system shall meet the design characteristics of the HVCS with the exception of the dedicated 24 hours power source.
-Hydrogen mitigation is provided by the presence of a backflow prevention device in the SAWA flow path, as described above, which is consistent with the guidance found in Section I.1.4.4 of NEI 13-02, Revision 1.
+The SAWA system shall be capable of providing a RPV injection rate of 300 gpm within 8 hours of a loss of all RPV injection following an extended loss of all alternating current (ac) power (ELAP)/Severe Accident.
+The SAWA system shall meet the design characteristics of the HCVS with the exception of the dedicated 24 hours power source.
+Hydrogen mitigation is provided by the presence of a backflow prevention device in the SAWA flow path as described above, which is consistent with the guidance found in Section I.1.4.4 of NEI 13-02, Revision 1.